joemoose/psiops/docs/playing.md

 | TACTICS | Governs the application of logic and training, including coordinating or avoiding an ambush, penetrating secure computer systems, or operating machinery. |
 | WILLPOWER | Governs expressions of presence and resolve, such as delivering persuasive speeches, bluffing, creating disguises, or activating neural weapons. |

 You can always default to your REFLEXES, for example, when firing a rifle, which is perfectly fine.
 However, a creative approach to your tactical situation might suggest using a different attribute.
-If the GM agrees, you'll use that attribute for your action roll.
+If the GM agrees, you’ll use that attribute for your action roll.
 Ask the GM questions about your environment and circumstances.
 Be resourceful.
 Find an edge and use any available advantage.

 #### Named Action Rolls with Specific Attributes